rahmaulid11/Video-Streaming-Service-PacFlix_July-2024/README.md

 - Standard Plan
 - Premium Plan

-Each plan has the benefit and price provided in this table:
+Each plan has the benefit and price.

 # Features Requirement